gkraften/P-Uppgift/README.md

   def place(self, row, col):
-    '''Places a piece of same type as whose turn it currently is at row row and column col. Raises the same exceptions as Board.place.'''
+    '''Places a piece of same type as whose turn it currently is at row row and column col. Raises the same exceptions as Board.place.
+Returns a list with the positions of all pieces that were flipped.'''

   def skip(self):
     '''Lets the color whose turn it currently is to skip its turn.'''